jessepav/lacygoill-wiki-backup/desktop.md

 Log out and log back to choose it.
 It's a very lightweight package, so it could be useful when we need to make some tests on a new machine or in a VM.
-Btw, when you do some tests, install xterm in addition to twm:
+BTW, when you do some tests, install xterm in addition to twm:

     $ apt install twm xterm